-C. Additional Fees and Expenses
+C. Additional Fees

-If you open an account in one of the programs described in this brochure, you will pay commission on the transactions in your account for investment advisory services (except for IMS DB where we don't provide advice), custody of securities and trade execution with or MSSB.
-For more information regarding brokerage commissions please see Item 4B and Item 12A(3) and 12B.
+If you open an account in one of the programs described in this Brochure, you may pay us an asset-based fee for investment advisory services, custody of securities and trade execution with or through MSSB.
 The program fees do not cover:

-- the costs of investment management fees and other expenses charged by investment manager that you selected - "mark-ups," "mark-downs," and dealer spreads (A) that MSSB or its affiliates may receive when acting as principal in certain transactions where permitted by law or (B) that other broker-dealers may receive when acting as principal in certain transactions effected through MSSB and/or its affiliates acting as agent, which is typically the case for dealer market transactions (e.g., fixed income and over-the-counter equity) - brokerage commissions or other charges resulting from transactions not effected through MSSB or its affiliates - MSSB account establishment or maintenance fees for its Individual Retirement Accounts ("IRA") and Versatile Investment Plans ("VIP"), which are described in the respective IRA and VIP account and fee documentation (which may change from time to time)

-- account closing/transfer costs

-- processing fees or

-- certain other costs or charges that may be imposed by third parties (including, among other things, odd-lot differentials, transfer taxes, foreign custody fees, exchange fees, supplemental transaction fees, regulatory fees and other fees or taxes that may be imposed pursuant to law).
+- the costs of investment management fees and other expenses charged by Funds (see below for more details) - "mark-ups," "mark-downs," and dealer spreads (A) that MSSB or its affiliates may receive when acting as principal in certain transactions where permitted by law or (B) that other broker-dealers may receive when acting as principal in certain transactions effected through MSSB and/or its affiliates acting as agent, which is typically the case for dealer market transactions (e.g., fixed income and over-the-counter equity) - brokerage commissions or other charges resulting from transactions not effected through MSSB or its affiliates - MSSB account establishment or maintenance fees for its Individual Retirement Accounts ("IRA") and Versatile Investment Plans ("VIP"), which are described in the respective IRA and VIP account and fee documentation (which may change from time to time) - account closing/transfer costs - processing fees or - certain other costs or charges that may be imposed by third parties (including, among other things, odd-lot differentials, transfer taxes, foreign custody fees, exchange fees, supplemental transaction fees, regulatory fees and other fees or taxes that may be imposed pursuant to law).